Entanglement generation in spatially separated systems using quantum walk: Localization of quantum walk at different lattice sites

-{\it Scaling and localization at different lattice sites --} Degree of spatial entanglement between the two lattice sites depends largely on the degree of interference of the coin state during the quantum walk evolution and its amplitude at that particular lattice site \cite{GC10}.
-The quantum walk evolution with good degree of interference results in spread of the amplitude in position space.
-Choosing value of $\theta$ very close to zero in the coin operation given by Eq. (\ref{eq:coin}), minimizes the spread of amplitude but evolves with a very low interference effect.
-Therefore, both the above cases result in less spatial entanglement.
-To maximize the amount of spatial entanglement one needs to control the quantum walk evolution in such a way that its amplitude is localized, with a good degree of interference.
+The degree of spatial entanglement between two lattice sites depends largely on two points \cite{GC10} : (1) the degree of interference during the quantum walk, and (2) the value of the probability amplitude at the particular lattice sites.
+Both of these can be achieved by evolving and localizing the quantum walk around the desired lattice sites with some degree of interference.
+To further understand the contribution of localization of quantum walk to increase the degree of spatial entanglement, we will consider the lattice state after $t$ steps of quantum walk that can be written as